ShengHuaWu/Schedule/README.md

 The response will contain an array of classes as well as two students.

 ### Prerequisite
-In this article, I would like to implement a very simple app which displays a list of classes as well as the teacher and the students in that class.
+In this article, I want to implement a very simple app which displays a list of classes as well as the teacher and the students in that class.
 However, there are still several things should be done before we start.

 First of all, it is necessary to have a GraphQL server and [Graphcool](https://www.graph.cool) is a perfect choice.
 Visit the website and follow the instructions to create a project called Schedule.
-Then, add the following code into the Graphcool Console to create the necessary schema.
+Besides, add the following code into the Graphcool Console to create the necessary schema.
 ```
 type Class implements Node {
   id: ID! @isUnique